 - iPhone demand is still high: Despite high unemployment, 1 in 3 people plan on getting the new iPhone this year.

-- MVP – most valuable possession: Almost half of Americans say that their phone is their most important belonging during the pandemic.
+- MVP – most valuable possession: Almost 2 in 5 Americans say that their phone is their most important belonging during the pandemic.

-- iPhones worth borrowing for: About 73 percent more people think that the new iPhone is worth going into debt for compared to last year.
+- iPhones and debt: Nearly 1 in 5 people think that the new iPhone is worth going into debt for.

 Ask the Experts